 The randomised trials that have been conducted do not properly evaluate the drugs' effects.
-Almost all of them are biased because they included patients already taking another psychiatric drug.17-10 Patients, who after a short wash-out period are randomised to placebo, go "cold turkey" and often experience withdrawal symptoms.
-This design exaggerates the benefits and increases the harms, and it has driven patients taking placebo to suicide in trials in schizophrenia.8
+Almost all of them are biased because they included patients already taking another psychiatric drug.^{1 7-10} Patients, who after a short wash-out period are randomised to placebo, go "cold turkey" and often experience withdrawal symptoms.
+This design exaggerates the benefits of treatment and increases the harms in the placebo group, and it has driven patients taking placebo to suicide in trials in schizophrenia.8

 Under-reporting of deaths in industry funded trials is another major flaw.
-Based on some of the randomised trials that were included in a meta-analysis of 100 000 patients by the US Food and Drug Administration, I have estimated that there are likely to have been 15 times more suicides among people taking antidepressants than reported by the FDA-for example, there were 14 suicides in 9956 patients in trials with fluoxetine and paroxetine, whereas the FDA had only five suicides in 52 960 patients, partly because the FDA only included events up to 24 hours after patients stopped taking the drug.1 schizophrenia12-and all other such studies that support the idea that antipsychotics lower mortality-is unreliable.
-(The mortality in patients who were not taking drugs was very high and didn't concur with other Finnish data, and 64% of the deaths were not accounted for.13)
+Based on some of the randomised trials that were included in a meta-analysis of 100 000 patients by the US Food and Drug Administration, I have estimated that there are likely to have been 15 times more suicides among people taking antidepressants than reported by the FDA-for example, there were 14 suicides in 9956 patients in trials with fluoxetine and paroxetine, whereas the FDA had only five suicides in 52 960 patients, partly because the FDA only included events up to 24 hours after patients stopped taking the drug.1